swagger-api/swagger-ui/docs/usage/installation.md

 app.listen(3000)
 ```

-The bundle also exports `SwaggerUIBundle` and `SwaggerUIStandalonePreset`, so
+The module also exports `SwaggerUIBundle` and `SwaggerUIStandalonePreset`, so
 if you're in a JavaScript project that can't handle a tranditional npm module,
 you could do something like this: